Why Can’t I Reinstate My Florida LLC? (Most Common Reasons)

 The following factors are some of the issues you may want to consider before you attempt to reinstate your Florida LLC:

-- Lack of a registered agent - Florida law requires that every Florida LLC have a designated registered office and a resident agent.
+- Lack of a registered agent - Florida law requires that every LLC has a designated registered office and a resident agent.
 If you stop paying your agency fee, the Department of State will suspend the registration until all outstanding fees are paid.
-In this case, it is critical to appoint another registered agent as soon as possible so that no further problems arise from your failure to comply with the state legal requirement.
+In this case, it is critical to appoint another agent as soon as possible so that no further problems arise from your failure to comply with the state legal requirement.

 The reinstatement form can be found on the Florida Department of State website in the form of an electronic reinstatement application.